yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - **Healing**: Adventurers can return to a place of safety and wait a turn to make a healing roll.
 On a 5-6 they regain 1 HP.
 Monsters may catch up during this time!

 #### Magic
 - Spells can be cast only once per adventure and _do not_ require a roll to succeed.
+Casting a spell takes an action.
-- Casting a spell takes an action. - Using a spell _beyond_ its basic description (e.g. **Fly** on multiple targets) may require a roll.
+- Using a spell _beyond_ its basic description (e.g. **Fly** on multiple targets) may require a roll.
-- **Scrolls** are single-use spells not typically found in spellbooks.
+- **Scrolls** are single-use spells that anyone can cast.

 ##### Common spells
 - **Cure Wounds**: Target recovers 1d6 HP.